jlink-blog/jlink-blog.github.io/_posts/2024-07-18-ethics-of-generative-ai.md

 Even though I had been aware of most problems before, I was still shocked by the sheer amount of ethical problems that arise from using generative AI.

-Therefore, the personal conclusion at the end is very clear:
+Therefore, my personal conclusion at the end is very clear:
 Stop using commercial generative AI and speak out against it!
-A bit surprising for me, most of my colleagues are on the same page.
+A bit surprisingly, most of my colleagues are on the same page.